- Transition to Clerkships course

 Everything does not have a right or wrong answer, that's the reality of medicine.
 The ability to tolerate uncertainty and change, demonstrate flexibility and self-motivation, and take ownership for your learning is important.
 We want students who are motivated and not content with the status quo.
 We seek people who are willing to start with a framework, identify their own needs and utilize the resources available to them to keep building on it.
 Our curriculum promotes those skills.

 Building on your Interprofessional Education, Scientific Trunk sequences, Chief Concern and Doctoring courses, you will learn how to function in the clinic.
 This four-week introductory course focuses on:

 - Integrated science learning with patient interactions

 - Directed teaching and feedback from Doctoring faculty built around clinical skills

-Clerkships: In this phase, you will enter into departmentally organized clinical rotations.
-You will rotate in your departmental teams in three-week blocks, fully prepared with a robust skill set and ready to hit the ground running.
+In this phase, you will enter into departmentally organized clinical rotations in seven core clerkships.
+You will rotate in your teams over the course of 48 weeks, fully prepared with a robust skill set and ready to hit the ground running.
 The focus is on:

 - Immersion into care teams

 These required core clerkships cover the following departments: